 Photo project Maidan Faces was self-published as limited edition art-book in September 2020 in Ukraine.
 Please visit Maidan Faces art-book page for more details about it.

-Maidan Faces photo series became Finalist of Bird in Flight Prize '19 and winner of special nomination Panasonic Readers' Choice Award of Bird In Flight Prize '19.
+Maidan Faces photo series became finalist of Bird in Flight Prize '19 and winner of special nomination Panasonic Readers' Choice Award of Bird In Flight Prize '19.
 Exhibition in Set art-space (Kyiv, Ukraine).
 Finalist of the Portraits Hellerau Photography award and was exhibited during finalists group exhibition in Museum of Science and Technology (Dresden, Germany).
-Silver medal in Portrait section (series) of the international photo contest LifePressPhoto (Ukraine); Series is stored in private collections and in collection of Museum of Kharkiv School of Photography;
+Silver medal in Portrait section (series) of the international photo contest LifePressPhoto (Ukraine); Series is stored in private collections and in permanent collection of Museum of Kharkiv School of Photography and National Memorial to the Heavenly Hundred Heroes and Revolution of Dignity Museum.

 Mikhail Palinchak's photo typology Maidan Faces about killed protesters during Euromaidan was published in De Standaard (Belgium) magazine on February 20, 2019.
-Publications in Zaborona (Ukraine) and Bird In Flight magazine.
+Publications in Zaborona (Ukraine), Bird In Flight and Untitled magazine.